loosenthedark/brew-barberista-landing-page/README.md

 - Likewise, the website's custom CSS stylesheet was checked for errors using [W3C](https://www.w3.org/)'s [CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 Once again, [validation by direct input](https://jigsaw.w3.org/css-validator/#validate_by_input) was the preferred method selected, and all necessary changes were subsequently carried out.
 Consequently, the stylesheet now passes W3C validation with just a couple of warning/error messages concerning use of the `backdrop-filter` property being returned, as the following screenshot indicates:
   - [static/css/style.css validation](docs/images/validation/css-validation.png)
 - The issue surrounding the incompatibility of `backdrop-filter` with the W3C validator appears to be [a well documented one](https://github.com/w3c/css-validator/issues/289).
 However, given that this property is present in the [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter) and [endorsed by CSS-Tricks](https://css-tricks.com/almanac/properties/b/backdrop-filter/), it has been used in this project in spite of the validator's error messages.
-Its [patchy browser support](https://caniuse.com/css-backdrop-filter) necessitated the use of a `@supports` query on [line 698](static/css/style.css) of the project's custom stylesheet (with a reasonable fallback option of an opaque background), as suggested in [this CSS-Tricks article](https://css-tricks.com/almanac/properties/b/backdrop-filter/)
+Its [patchy browser support](https://caniuse.com/css-backdrop-filter) necessitated the use of a `@supports` query on [line 698](static/css/style.css) of the project's stylesheet (with a reasonable fallback option of an opaque background), as suggested in [this CSS-Tricks article](https://css-tricks.com/almanac/properties/b/backdrop-filter/)

 - In a similar manner, both of the site's custom JavaScript files were validated against [JSHint](https://jshint.com/)'s error-detection tool, which is available both as an online linter and a Gitpod/VS Code extension for real-time JS problem-solving.
 After heeding various warning and error messages, at the time of deployment each of these .js documents passed JSHint validation with no problems detected.